platformsh/platformsh-docs/overview/platform-environments.rst

 Workflows
 ---------

-Since you can organize your :ref:`environment` as you want, you have a complete flexibility to create your own workflows.
+Since you can organize your :ref:`environments` as you want, you have a complete flexibility to create your own workflows.

 There are no rule you must follow when branching the master environment.
 You simply need a structure that best fits your workflow: